European Commission: IRSES FP7.

 - To identify and build a body of knowledge on innovative agroecological strategies to mitigate threats of natural and man-made nature for drylands and drought.

 - To build a network of expertise on agroecological innovations through workshops, conferences and seminars.

 - To provide opportunities for research on cutting-edge agroecological approaches in the natural and social sciences for postgraduate students.

-Cooperation and exchanges between the different research centres across three continents will enable the testing of different agroecological practices and research and extension techniques in different contexts.
-These will enable the construction of common methodologies and approaches to address the challenges of dry lands and drought which is especially necessary in the current scenario of global climate change.
+Cooperation and exchanges between the different research centres across three continents enabled the testing of different agroecological practices and research and extension techniques in different contexts.
+These enabled the construction of common methodologies and approaches to address the challenges of dry lands and drought which is especially necessary in the current scenario of global climate change.